openPMD/openPMD-api/docs/source/dev/buildoptions.rst

 Shipped Dependencies
 --------------------

-Additionally, the following libraries are shipped internally for convenience.
+Additionally, the following libraries are downloaded and built internally for convenience, with defaults controlled by the ``openPMD_SUPERBUILD`` option.
 These might get installed in your :ref:`CMAKE_INSTALL_PREFIX <install-cmake>` if the option is ``ON``.

 The following options allow to switch to external installs of dependencies: